diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 Our application is now secured and supports authentication with a JWT, we can go ahead and run our application again.
 When our server is up-and-running we can test this out by querying `localhost:8080/users`, and we should get a message saying "Access Denied".
 To authenticate ourselves, we will send a POST-request to `/login` with our user's data in the body: `{"username":"admin","password":"password"}`.

 In the response of this request, we will get a token as part of the _Authorization_ header, prefixed by "Bearer".
 We can copy this token to issue the next GET request to our `/users` path.
 To do this, alter the request to `/users` to include a header called `Authorization`, paste the JWT in this field and launch the request!
-If all went well, you should once again be presented with the users.
+If all went well, we should once again be presented with the users.

 ## Advantages of using Spring Boot